open-telemetry/opentelemetry-specification/specification/correlationcontext/api.md

 `CorrelationContext` MAY be propagated across process boundaries or across any arbitrary boundaries (process, $OTHER_BOUNDARY1, $OTHER_BOUNDARY2, etc) for various reasons.

+### Serialization

+Until the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification is recommended for use, Correlation Context should be serialized using [IETF Dictionary](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-17#section-3.2) as specified in the current draft of [IETF Structured Field Values for HTTP](https://datatracker.ietf.org/doc/draft-ietf-httpbis-header-structure/) with the header name `otcorrelationcontext`.

 ## Conflict Resolution